The Denver Museum of Nature & Science offers many services to facilitate and enhance the Museum experience for all of

 Service animals are permitted throughout the Museum.

 Restrooms are located throughout the Museum and are wheelchair accessible.
 Family Restrooms are located inside the entrance to Gems and Minerals on Level 1; in the far corner of Discovery Zone on Level 2; and outside of Anschutz Gallery (Temporary Exhibits) on Level 3.
 An adult-sized changing table is available; please inquire at the main Ticketing Desk.

 A Mother's Room, furnished with an armchair, sink, and electrical outlet, is in the family restroom inside Gems and Minerals on Level 1.
 Most restrooms throughout the Museum have baby changing stations.

-Braille maps may be checked out at no charge from the Information Desk on Level 1.
-An ID is required as a deposit.
+Braille maps and resources for guests with Autism or sensory needs (e.g. wiggle cushions and noise-reducing headphones) may be checked out at no charge from the Information Desk on a first-come, first-served basis.

 Wheelchair seating in Phipps IMAX Theater accommodates six wheelchairs, first come, first served.
 Access to the theater during Museum hours is on Level 3 near Prehistoric Journey.
 Please wait by the sign for an usher to assist you.
 Wheelchair seating is also available in Gates Planetarium.
 Enter through the main doors of the Planetarium.

 Assisted listening devices are available at no charge on a first come, first served basis for most shows in Phipps IMAX Theater and Gates Planetarium.
 Please request the device from an usher or at the box office at least 20 minutes before the show begins.

 Closed captioning is available in Phipps IMAX Theater using Rear Window.
 Please request the device from an usher or at the box office at least 20 minutes before the show begins.
 An ID is required as a deposit.

 For questions related to accessibility at the Museum, please contact [email protected].